leeton1412/mile-stone/README.md

 * **Recipies** - To enable recipies for users who are subscribed to the site to gain accesss to recipies.
 This is stored in the product models.
 * **Tracking User Behaviour** - Use an analytics tool such as [Hotjar](https://www.hotjar.com/) to view user behaviour.
 * **Further Styling** - Site requires further styling to get desired feel.
 * **Search functionality** - Better use of Categories to provide better search options once products grow in number.

+### Bugs and Fixes for Future Releases After Testing